I use a mixture of amps at JFRocks.com for the Van Halen-style guitar

 guitar must be done for a good Brown sound.
 I was reading

-some forum or blog I got a Google alert about some years ago, and
+someone's forum or blog I got a Google alert about some years ago, and

 deal.
 The reality